d4nyll/smartscroll/README.md

 1. Section scrolling - Scrolljacking
 2. Auto-hash - Updates the URL hash based on current position on page

+It also supports:

+1. Varied Section Heights
+2. Hybrid Scrolling - Both normal and scrolljacking on the same page
+3. Compatible with scrollbar - Can use scrollbar as well as mousewheel

 ### [Demo](//d4nyll.github.io/smartscroll/)

 ### Requirements